 Annapurna Mahaprasadam : How!

-Students are the future of any nation.
-Having said that, school going children, especially the ones belonging to the poor and the tribal families should receive a nutritious and a hearty meal.
+School going children, especially the ones belonging to the poor and the tribal families should receive a nutritious and a hearty meal.
 Despite the tireless day long efforts put in by the elders, these families have to make do with only one meal a day.
 An empty stomach vouches neither complete concentration nor does it help in building up a child’s health.
-And therefore, growth and development of the current generation has stunted and stopped, in turn affecting the path of progress on which our country should be.

 If the students are provided with good food and nutrition they will not only attend the school but will show continuous improvements in every field.
 It is with this thought process, that the Aniruddha Upasana Foundation and its related establishments commenced the Annapurna Mahaprasadam program in the year of 2007.